English

 Implementation

-Daily Phonics Lessons in Reception and Year 1
+Daily Phonics Lessons in Reception, Year 1 and Year 2

 - We teach phonics for 30 minutes every day.
 In Reception, we build up from 10-minute sessions, with additional daily oral blending games, to the full-length lesson as quickly as possible.
 Each Friday, we review the week’s teaching to help children become fluent readers.